 - Whether online or in a traditional institution, 67% of college instructors believe video, blogs, podcasts, and other online media are necessary teaching tools.

 What are students studying?

 Most Popular Bachelor’s Degrees for Traditional Learning

 - Elementary Education

 - Health Administration

-There is a 5:1 ratio by which learners differ - That means that the slowest student takes 5 times as long to learn as the fastest.
+- A 5:1 ratio by which learners differ means that the slowest student takes 5 times as long to learn as the fastest student.

-Face-to-face instruction is the best approach for providing these levels of attention.
+- Face-to-face instruction is the best approach to providing these levels of attention.